The Lange Money Hour: Where Smart Money Talks

 Hana: Yeah, Doug, we’ll get back to the four Rs after our break.
 We want to just take a quick one right now, and we’ll get back to Jim and Doug to continue this fascinating discussion on the psychology of money.
 You’re listening to The Lange Money Hour, Where Smart Money Talks.

 Hana: Welcome back to The Lange Money Hour, Where Smart Money Talks.
-I’m Hana Haatainen Caye, and tonight, I’m here with Jim Lange, CPA, best-selling author and an attorney, and our guest, behavioral finance expert Doug Lennick, CFP, and I just wanted to let you know that you can still call in at (412) 333-9385.
+I’m Hana Haatainen Caye, and tonight, I’m here with James Lange, CPA/Attorney, best-selling author and an attorney, and our guest, behavioral finance expert Doug Lennick, CFP, and I just wanted to let you know that you can still call in at (412) 333-9385.
 The show is live.
 And Doug, you mentioned your first of the four Rs, which was recognition.
 Do you want to continue with that?

 Doug Lennick: Sure.
 I mean, recognition basically is just paying attention to yourself, and one of the things that people assume is that they are very self aware, but research actually shows we are less so than we think, and the recognition R is actually what we call a freeze game, and Rick Aberman, who is the Aberman in Lennick-Aberman, long ago taught me this game when I was involved in running the retail distribution business for what was American Express Financial Advisors, and Rick is a performance psychologist and a sports psychotherapist, working with professional and collegiate athletes, etc.